vpsfreecz/haveapi/README.md

 [http://localhost:4567](http://localhost:4567).

 - `GET /` - a list of API versions
+- `GET /doc` - HaveAPI documentation
 - `GET /v1/` - documentation for version 1
-- `OPTIONS /` - description for whole API
+- `OPTIONS /` - description for the whole API
 - `OPTIONS /v1/` - description for API version 1

+and more.

 ### Run with rackup
 Use the same code as above, only the last line would be